An Exploration of Baroque Art, Architecture & Sculpture

 Architecture.

 The first great church, built for the Jesuit order, II Gesu, was started by Giacomo Barozzi da Vignola in around 1568, offering more than a milestone in the history of church architecture.
 It was a crucial historical structure as it solved one major problem; integrating a central plan of the building with a longitudinal one.
-There is something unique about the church nave as it is long enough to feel like being in the longitudinal room and short to make the visitor aware of the light area passing the dome.
+There is something unique about the church nave as it is long enough to feel like being in the longitudinal room and short enough to make the visitor aware of the light area passing the dome.
 It consists of two separate storeys having the upper portion narrower.
 Such a facade was also seen in Santa Caterina dei Funari by Guido Guidetti in Rome.
 Next, the Gesu had all its crucial horizontal elements broken so that there is verticalism present in the structure, which is necessary as the facade is as wide as it is high.
 In the Santa Caterina dei Funari, the pediment of the primary portal was low, whereas, in Gesu, it consisted twin pediment above the central door.
 There is a compulsive entrance through the main gate as it seemingly welcomes a visitor by moving out towards him.

 Baroque architecture Church of the Gesù, Rome